wp-plugins/bulletproof-security/readme.txt

 Your Security Log will log 400, 403 and 404 (requires copying the BPS 404 logging code to your Theme's 404.php Template) Errors.
 The Security Log logs all 400 and 403 HTTP Response Status Codes by default.
 You can also log 404 HTTP Response Status Codes by opening this BPS 404 Template file - /bulletproof-security/404.php and copying the logging code into your Theme's 404 Template file.
 When you open the BPS 404.php file you will see simple instructions on how to add the 404 logging code to your Theme's 404 Template file.
 99.99% of what is logged in the Security Log is blocked hackers, spammers, bad bots, scrapers, miners, etc. The Security Log is also a troubleshooting tool.
 If BPS is blocking something legitimate in another plugin or theme then exactly what is being blocked in another plugin or theme by BPS will be logged in the Security Log.
 A whitelist rule can be created to allow anything legitmate that is being blocked in another plugin or theme.

-= HTTP Response Status Codes =
+= HTTP Status Codes (Internet Standard) =

-* 400 Bad Request - The request could not be understood by the server due to malformed syntax.
+* 400 Bad Request - The request could not be understood by the Server due to malformed syntax.
+* 401 Unauthorized - The request requires user authentication.
+By default BPS redirects Auth Requests to the correct URI to avoid 404 errors.
 * 403 Forbidden - The Server understood the request, but is refusing to fulfill it.
-* 404 Not Found - The server has not found anything matching the Request-URI/URL.
+* 404 Not Found - The Server has not found anything matching the Request-URI/URL.
 No indication is given to whether the condition is temporary or permanent.
+* 410 Gone - The requested resource is no longer available at the Server/site and no forwarding address is known.
+This condition is expected to be considered permanent.
+* 503 Service Unavailable - The Server/site is temporarily performing maintenance.
+Used in BPS MMode with Retry-After header to indicate when the Server/site will be available again.

 = Is BulletProof Security Network/Multisite Compatible? =